Skip to main content

 Follow-Up Care

-You’ll need to return to our office after the root canal is complete to have a permanent crown placed on the tooth.
+You’ll come back to our office after the root canal is complete so Dr. Bonin can place a permanent crown on the tooth.
 This typically happens within two to four weeks.
-The temporary filling we place protects the tooth in the interim, but it’s not as strong or long-lasting as a permanent crown.
+The temporary filling placed at the end of the root canal protects the tooth in the interim, but it’s not as strong or long-lasting as a permanent crown.

 The crown serves an essential function.
 A root canal-treated tooth becomes more brittle over time because it no longer has a blood supply.
 A crown provides protection and reinforces the tooth so it can function normally for decades.